 The remaining part is quite simple - verify your email address then link and verify your bank account.
 That’s it.
 And your account is good to go in just a second!

 One great thing about having a PayPal business account is that you can accept payments in the most flexible way.
 No matter which accounts your customers hold - Venmo, PayPal Credit, PayPal account, or even some major debit and credit cards companies, the payments can still be accepted.

-Another plus is that you can also purchase online either through person or invoice to do that.
+Another plus is that you can also purchase online either in person or by invoice.
 So, your customers can simply pay in the PayPal account and you can also accept payments from different marketplace including Amazon and others.

 And, that’s not it, you can also do without the hassle of having to transfer back to the business account; instead, you can have real-time access to all the funds in your account.

 Here’s a few fast one-click payments:

 - Use a shareable PayPal link through your social media

 If you’re thinking about pushing more sales per customer, then you might want to consider this – no interests will be paid by your customer if they pay full transaction in 6-month time on purchases over $99.